RogerHuba/swg_guides_macros/macros/doctor_buff_by_tell.md

-# Doctor: Buff by tell
+# Macro to Buff by tell

-## Introduction
+## Description
-Built on the shoulders of wookies.
 This macro will doctor buff on tell.
 Needs improvement for eating bivoli and havla.

 ## Copy & Paste
 Star Wars Galaxies allows you to bind copy and paste in `Options > Controls > Keymap > chat (tab)` you can bind keys to `Chat Edit Copy, Chat Edit Cut, Chat Edit Paste`.
 If you bind a key for `Chat Edit Paste` you can copy the alias's and macro's below and use your keybind to paste them into the Star Wars Galaxies client (both the in-game macro editor, and the chat window).